meharwanfr/purpl/README.md

 ## Local Setup Guide

-This guide will walk you through everything step-by-step.
-If something goes wrong, double-check you didn't skip a step.
+This guide will help you setup this project on your local computer.

-### What you'll need installed
+### Required Packages

 - [Node.js](https://nodejs.org/) (v18 or newer)
 - [Bun](https://bun.sh/) — the backend runs on this (not npm)